raffaele-cappelli/pyfing/README.md

 # pyfing - Fingerprint recognition in Python

-pyfing provides simple but effective methods for fingerprint recognition.
+Simple but effective methods for fingerprint recognition.

 ## Fingerprint segmentation methods